Don't forget to practice your technical interview questions.

 When answering technical interview questions, be efficient by limiting your answers to a couple of minutes each.
 Show your logical thinking and process for each answer because the employer doesn't just want to know your answer, they want to know how you got there.

-As with all interviews, you want to put your best foot forward, but you also want to be honest.
+As with all technical interviews during the hiring process, you want to put your best foot forward, but you also want to be honest.
 Fudging the lines just to make yourself look good is setting yourself — and the employer — up for trouble.
 It's not just about getting a job, it's about finding the right job for you.